Juneteenth: 'I hate the way it came about, but I’m glad it’s here'

 After her mother tragically passed two years ago, Elkins decided to give her dream another go, this time in her mom’s memory.

-Now, Elkins sells a variety of beauty products through Queen Tee’s Lash Lounge, named for her mother, Theresa.
+Now, Elkins sells a variety of beauty products at Queen Tee’s Lash Lounge, named for her mother, Theresa.

-“I just enjoy making women beautiful,” Elkins said from her setup at West Side Park on Saturday.
+“I just enjoy making women beautiful,” Elkins said from her setup Saturday at West Side Park.
 “I enjoy shopping, I enjoy saving money, so I figured why not start my own business and be able to help women do that?”

-Though the event was officially canceled in the morning over weather concerns, Elkins and other Black entrepreneurs stuck around to network, make sales and celebrate Juneteenth’s first year as an official state holiday.
+Though the event was officially called off in the morning over weather concerns, Elkins and other Black entrepreneurs stuck around to network, make sales and celebrate Juneteenth’s first year as an official federal and state holiday.

-For Rantoul’s Johnnie Campbell, founder of apparel line Connoisseur Of The Finer Things, the holiday’s recognition was “long overdue;” he believes it's riding the wave of last year’s racial justice progress.
+For Johnnie Campbell of Rantoul, founder of the Connoisseur of the Finer Things apparel line, the holiday’s recognition was “long overdue”; he said he believes it’s riding the wave of last year’s racial-justice protests.

 “Why’d it have to take for George Floyd to die for people to start taking these things seriously?”
 Campbell said.
 “I hate the way it came about, but I’m glad it’s here.”